w1z2z/online-chat/README.md

 Start Server: `npm run start:dev`

+You also need to install a DBMS for PostgreSQL and create a database - social and configure ormconfig

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You also need to have Postgres on your device and configure the database according to ormconfig.ts